 Traditional research impact metrics, such as publications and presentations were highlighted by all interviewees as a means of recording research outputs, however little value was attributed to these activities in isolation.
-They appeared to be seen as a step towards the introduction of new evidence into practice, while also contributing to the development of a positive reputation for the individual, their team, and the organisation as a whole.
-This aligns with the San Francisco Declaration on Research Assessment, which calls for increased emphasis on research outputs, such as the creation of data sets and influence on policy and practice, instead of publication counts and journal Impact Factor [51].

-When interviewees were asked about the value of different impacts, sustained opportunities to be involved in research were highlighted as a factor that might improve staff recruitment and retention, and recruitment data was suggested as another method of capturing the impact of clinical academic activity.
-Similar views have been reported elsewhere [38].
-However, while research involvement was seen as a positive driver for the workforce, the process of applying for and securing research funding was also seen as challenging for both individuals and teams.
-A recent mixed methods study of NMAHPP clinical academic careers recommended investment in clinical academic roles to enable the continued utilisation of research-active clinicians' skills and experience [47].
-In our study, the clinical academic model for doctors was perceived as a clearer and more established pathway with dedicated clinical academic positions; however there were concerns that it might not be appropriate, or possible, to directly emulate this pathway due to differences in clinical roles and level of post-graduate clinical experience.
+They appeared to be seen as a step towards the introduction of new evidence into practice, while also contributing to the development of a positive reputation for the individual, their team and the organisation as a whole.
+This aligns with the San Francisco Declaration on Research Assessment, which calls for increased emphasis on research outputs, such as the creation of data sets and influence on policy and practice, instead of publication counts and journal Impact Factor.51 in research were highlighted as a factor that might improve staff recruitment and retention, and recruitment data was suggested as another method of capturing the impact of clinical academic activity.
+Similar views have been reported elsewhere.38 However, while research involvement was seen as a positive driver for the workforce, the process of applying for and securing research funding was also seen as challenging for both individuals and teams.
+A recent mixed-methods study of NMAHPP clinical academic careers recommended investment in clinical academic roles to enable the continued utilisation of research-active clinicians' skills and experience.47 In our study, the clinical academic model for doctors was perceived as a clearer and more established pathway with dedicated clinical academic positions; however, there were concerns that it might not be appropriate, or possible, to directly emulate this pathway due to differences in clinical roles and level of postgraduate clinical experience.